BloomTech-Labs/loanie/README.md

 What you'll need:

-* Twilio API key - In order to automate text messages to clients, you'll need a Twilio API key.
+* Twilio API key - A Twilio API key is required to automate text messages to clients.
 Sign up at https://twilio.com.

-* Stripe API key - In order to receive payments from subscribers, you'll need a Stripe account and API key.
+* Stripe API key - A Stripe API key is required to receive payments from subscribers.
 Setup an account at https://stripe.com.

-* SendGrid API key - In order to automate email messages to clients, you'll need a SendGrid API key.
+* SendGrid API key - A Sendgrid API key is necessary to automate text messages to clients.
 Sign up at https://sendgrid.com.

 ### Installing